rma97/P1-Gruppe312A/README.md

-git branch -D [branch name] | This command deletes the feature branch locally. git push origin --delete [branch name] | This command deletes the feature branch in the remote repository. git checkout [branch name] | This command is used to switch from one branch to another. git merge [branch name] | This command merges the specified branch’s history into the current branch. git push origin master | This command sends the committed changes of master branch to your remote repository. git push origin [branch] | This command sends the branch commits to your remote repository.
+git branch -D [branch name] | This command deletes the feature branch locally. git push origin --delete [branch name] | This command deletes the feature branch in the remote repository. git checkout [branch name] | This command is used to switch from one branch to another. git checkout [branch copying from] [file name] | Merging single file from other branch to current branch. git merge [branch name] | This command merges the specified branch’s history into the current branch. git push origin master | This command sends the committed changes of master branch to your remote repository. git push origin [branch] | This command sends the branch commits to your remote repository.